pirminschmid/BarrelfishOlympOS/README.md

 # Pandaboard ES
-We could run the system on [Pandaboard ES][pandaboard] boards with TI [OMAP4460][omap4460] SoC providing a 2 core ARMv9 CPU (32 bit).
+We could run the system on Pandaboard ES boards with TI [OMAP4460][omap4460] SoC providing a 2 core ARMv9 CPU (32 bit).
 1 GiB RAM was available.
 Ubuntu 16.04 LTS was used as development platform with cross-compilation by gcc for ARM and serial port connection with the running board.

 # Barrelfish OlympOS